mozilla/cargo-vet/book/src/algorithm.md

 it Just Works.

 Any diff we recommend from the Root Version is "resugared" into recommending a full audit, (and is also computed by diffing against an empty directory).
-It should be impossible to recommend a diff *to* the Root Version because there should never be audits of the Root Version (barring the fact that we're sloppy right now and use 0.0.0 which totally can be published).
+It is impossible to recommend a diff *to* the Root Version, because there cannot be audits of the Root Version.